St. Mary's County,

 Buy Recycled Policy

-On September 6,1994 the Board of County Commissioners adopted a Buy Recycled Policy for all County Departments.
+On September 6,1994 the Commissioners of St. Mary's County adopted a Buy Recycled Policy for all County Departments.
 The Board realized that without sufficient market demand for recycled products, recycling collection programs will fail to achieve the objective of diverting large portions of the waste stream from disposal.
 Under this policy the County must use recycled content products and recyclable products in its daily operations, wherever practical and cost effective.
 All agencies in County Government are required to fully participate.
 In conjunction with the policy, the following blanket clause was included in all applicable solicitation documents, "St. Mary’s County Government prefers to buy products made with recovered materials whenever they meet performance standards, can be purchased competitively and are available at a reasonable price within a reasonable period of time."

 The Pennsylvania Resources Council (PRC) Buyers Guide to Recycled Products lists hundreds of company names, addresses, brands and % recycled content for building materials, playground equipment, business and school supplies, furniture, clothing and household products made from recycled materials.
 For copies contact the PRC at (610) 333-1555 or (412) 488-7490.